tamatebako/libdwarfs/README.md

 * **WITH_COVERAGE**, default: ON   -- If this option is ON, test coverage analysis is performed using Codecov.
 * **RB_W32**, default: OFF         -- If this option is ON, the version integrated with the Ruby library is built.
 * **WITH_LINK_TEST**, default: ON  -- If this option is ON, symbolic/hard link tests are enabled.
-* **USE_TEMP_FS**, default: OFF    -- If this option is ON, the data for the test file system is created under /tmp.
-Otherwise, an in-source location is used.

 ### jemalloc Library Build on macOS